Gabriele-Codega/openfoam-smartsim/run/meshMotion/README.md

 pip install -r requirements.txt
 ```

+Find more details about the TMOP motion solver [here](./tmop/README.md).

+> [!NOTE]
-Note: due to current limitations in SmartRedis, you must use numpy < 1.26.4
+> Due to current limitations in SmartRedis, you must use numpy < 1.26.4